Tuesday, April 8, 2025

-In this weeks episode of The Heroes Rewatch, Cory and Tom play their hand and think of the past generations as they discuss season 3 episodes 18 & 19, Exposed and Shades of Gray.
+In this weeks episode of The Heroes Reborn Rewatch, Cory and Tom are moving again and hiding away as they discuss episodes 1 & 2, Brave New World and Odessa.

 Synopsis: